yanglinz/personal-site/src/posts/using-honeycomb/index.md

 publish: false
 ---

-At work I'd recently inherited a "legacy" application.
-It was this little internal tool built with [Django](https://www.djangoproject.com/) that helped us schedule and stitch advertisements into live video feeds for local [PBS](https://www.pbs.org/) stations.
+At work I recently inherited a "legacy" application.
+It was an internal tool built with [Django](https://www.djangoproject.com/) that helped us schedule and stitch advertisements into live video feeds for local [PBS](https://www.pbs.org/) stations.
 For the rest of this post, I'll refer to the application as `scruffy`.

-Though I wasn't really involved with its creation, I know `scruffy` was built right around the same time that we were exploring and evaluating docker container orchestration as an engineering organization.
-The team that worked initially on `scruffy` happened to choose [Kubernetes](https://kubernetes.io/), and ran it on a freshly spun-up cluster.
-Development seemed to go quickly and life was good!
+Though I wasn't really involved with its original development, `scruffy` was built right around the same time that, as an engineering organization, we were exploring and evaluating docker container orchestration.
+The team that worked initially on `scruffy` spun up a new [Kubernetes](https://kubernetes.io/) and ran the application on it.
+This worked pretty well for the purpose of shipping an MVP.

-But overtime, most other teams eventually settled on [AWS ECS](https://aws.amazon.com/ecs/), which did eventually win out as the de-facto runtime for docker applications at PBS.
+Overtime though, we never managed to dedicate enough time to maintain the Kubernetes cluster properly.
+Most other teams eventually settled on [AWS ECS](https://aws.amazon.com/ecs/), which did eventually win out as the de-facto runtime for docker applications at PBS.
+Deployment became increasingly flaky due to random issues that would crop up with K8s or Helm, and so development slowed to a crawl post-MVP.
 And so here was this little application, a lonely pod running in a outdated Kubernetes cluster that became neglected over the years.

 The reason for the revived interest in `scruffy` is that we realized that live advertisement scheduling would play an important role on the feature roadmap.
-This meant that we would need to actually implement new features on scruffy instead of just keeping the application on life-support.
+This meant that we would need to actually implement new features instead of just keeping the application on life-support.

 So our small feature team of 2 engineers would help with its migration off of the legacy Kubernetes cluster onto the better managed AWS ECS cluster.
 Along the